mika-s/RandomPerson/Readme.md

 - Deterministic randomization can be enabled if wanted, meaning you can get the same set of people for every generated list of people.
 - Setting a range for birth dates in either absolute values (birth year) or relative values (age).
+This will also affect the generated SSN.
 - Anonymization of SSNs.
 - Output format for phone numbers (e.g. with country code or not) and SSNs.